 As we briefly covered earlier in this Coinbase Review UK, one of the main attractions of the platform is that it is super user-friendly.
 In fact, Coinbase is largely the go-to broker for those in the UK that are looking to buy cryptocurrencies for the very first time.

-This is because of how easy the website is to use.
+This is because of how easy the website is to use and is similar to competing exchanges like Phemex and Binance.
 For example, opening an account takes minutes and simply requires some personal information.
 Uploading your passport or driver’s license is simple too, as you can take a snapshot with your webcam in real-time.
 In most cases, the document will be approved instantly.

 Then, it’s just a case of making an instant deposit with your debit card.
 In terms of the trading process itself, this is also straight forward.
 For example, you simply need to click on the digital currency you are interested in buying and then enter the amount you wish to invest.